Event Organiser Materials

 5.png 2

-The 2023 Festival of Archaeology will take place from 15 July - 30 July.
-Our theme is Archaeology and Creativity.
+The 2024 Festival of Archaeology will take place from 13 July - 28 July.
+Our theme will be Archaeology and Community.

 Please note: the Council for British Archaeology facilitates the Festival of Archaeology, however, we remind organisers that it is their responsibility to undertake checks, risk assessments and safeguarding, as well as managing event enquiries and undertaking core event promotion.